Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 *Hypothetical performance based on historical data.
 Past performance is not a guarantee of future results.

 The difference is negligible.
-You are getting the full power of the US economy with almost zero leakage.
+This proves that you are getting the full power of the US economy with almost zero leakage.
+Even after paying the fees, your returns are nearly identical to the actual index.

 Amundi vs. BNP Paribas: The Battle of the Titans